About Physical Therapy

-Our team provides sports physical therapy services that focus on injury prevention, evaluation, rehabilitation treatment, and enhancing physical performance for athletes.
-Services are provided at the Children's Mercy Blue Valley clinic located in Overland Park, Kan.
+Our team provides sports physical therapy services that focus on injury prevention, evaluation, rehabilitation treatment, and enhancing physical performance for young athletes.
+We focus solely on the adolescent athlete from ages 8 to early 20s.
+Services are provided at the Children's Mercy Blue Valley clinic located in Overland Park, Kansas.
+We happily accept new patients from Children's Mercy as well as any community physician or sports medicine provider.

 What should I wear?

-It is important for your evaluating therapist to be able to see the body areas to be treated; therefore, please wear clothing that allows those body areas to be easily accessible.
+It is important for your therapist to be able to see the body areas to be treated.
+Please wear clothing that allows those body areas to be easily accessible.
 For example, if you have a concern with your leg, either wear shorts or bring a pair to change in to.

 What if I cannot make it to the appointment at the scheduled time?